-Here's How Coronavirus Is Impacting U.S. Transportation Workers
+As Coronavirus Spreads, U.S. Travel Providers Are Cutting Back Their Services.
+Here's How That's Impacting Transportation Workers

 In late February, Shippers Transport Express alerted 145 drivers who work at the port of Los Angeles that they would be reducing hours beginning on Feb.
 28, because of the decreased volumes of cargo moving through the port.

-Ron Herrera, the director of the Teamster’s Union Port Division of the Western Region, told TIME on Friday that roughly 30% of those drivers have been allowed to keep driving.
+Ron Herrera, the director of the Teamsters Union Port Division of the Western Region, told TIME on Friday that roughly 30% of those drivers have been allowed to keep driving.
 He says the decreased hours are driven by the low volume of cargo coming from Asia.
 ABC 7 reports that Phillip Sanfield, spokesperson for the Port of LA, said that they saw a roughly 25% decline in volume in February 2020 compared to February 2019.

 A spokesperson for Shippers Transport Express told TIME in an email Friday night, "We have in good faith worked to alert our workers to the reduced volume situation facing our industry as a result of the [coronavirus]."